The Upward Trend of Tech and Real Estate

 But what if you were to utilize tech to help solve these challenges so that you could effectively sell your home, saving the equity that you have worked so hard to build?

 That’s the reason Homepie was started.
 To help people just like you successfully sell their home without an agent.
-That purchase agreement you thought you needed a real estate attorney to create is provided digitally on the free marketplace platform.
+That purchase agreement you thought you needed a real estate attorney to create is provided digitally on the online marketplace platform.
 It makes everything so much easier.

 You are still selling your home at the end of the day, and it takes effort.
 Should you just snap some photos with your iPhone instead of paying the couple hundred dollars for a photographer?
 No. Put in the effort and get professional photos taken.
 You’re not selling your daughter’s bike.
 Get a yard sign.
 Don’t cut corners.